 Breast augmentation mammoplasty (also known as a boob job) means increasing breast size by surgically inserting implants.
 The first breast augmentations were performed in the late 1960s.
 Since then many improvements have been made in both the technique of inserting implants and the implants themselves.

 Breast augmentation is one of the most common and popular cosmetic procedures worldwide.
-Although comprehensive statistics on cosmetic procedures in Australia are not collected, in the United States approximately 286,694 Americans had breast implants in 2014.
+Although comprehensive statistics on cosmetic procedures in Australia are not collected, it is estimated that there are more than 13,300 procedures per year.
+The breast implant registry states around 20,000 per year.
+In the United States where accurate data is collected, there were 313,735 breast augmentations in 2018 (up 9.4% since 2014).
 These women range in age from mid 20s to 80.

 Different types of augmentation